ONSdigital/eq-questionnaire-validator/README.md

 ```shell
 make validate-test-schemas
 ```
-This will run the validator against all runner test schemas.
+This will run Validator against all runner test schemas.

 Or you can run it against a specific runner schema, to do this:
 - set the following vars passing them into the following command: